Earn your PharmD in just 3 years for a total cost of $130,000 for all incoming students in Class of 2029!

 California

-Title: Dean for Student Affairs and Admissions
+Title: Assistant Dean for Students and Assessment

 Office: School of Pharmacy